Selma-KA/Kaldi-Digits-Example/README.md

 # Digits Example

-The goal for this example is to develop a simple ASR system using the Kaldi toolkit with a small, targeted dataset.
+The goal for this example is to develop a simple ASR system using the Kaldi toolkit with a small targeted dataset.

 ## Download Kaldi